Sociology in Switzerland

 4.2 Consequences of the flattening of hierarchies and the delegation of responsibilities

-One important reason for this is to be found in senior managers wanting to free themselves from the onus of everyday management functions because, more than ever before, they are expected to keep abreast of the ever-rapidly changing company environment and develop innovative perspectives for the future (cf. Müller/Adelt 1990: 247).
-A second motive is the need to shorten the official channels and thereby be in a position to respond quickly and flexibly to changes in local environments (e. g. to unexpected requests of individual customers - q.v.
+One important reason for this is to be found in senior managers wanting to free themselves from the burden of everyday management tasks because they are more than ever expected to keep abreast of the ever-rapidly changing company environment and develop innovative perspectives for the future (cf. Müller/Adelt 1990: 247).
+A second motive is the need to shorten the official channels in order to respond quickly and flexibly to changes in local environments (e. g. to unexpected requests of individual customers - q.v.
 4.6).
-Ultimately, the broader spread of responsibility increases the possibility of misjudgements being detected and corrected early on, because there numerous employees lower down the scale who feel themselves co-responsible for the smooth running of the operation.
+Ultimately, the broader spread of responsibility increases the possibility of misjudgements being detected and corrected immediately, because even lower level employees feel themselves co-responsible for the smooth running of operations.
+On the other hand, with the removal of external hierarchical control comes also the need for greater individual self-control and self-discipline.
+More and more employees are required to achieve good results through commitment and efficiency without being subject to any form of direct supervision (cf. Müller/Adelt 1990: 241):

 "The horizontal organization is intended to free employees who have long worked within the confines of functional departments and narrow job descriptions.
 Ideally, they will begin to take on additional responsibilities such as cross-functional training, data gathering, leadership, monitoring and self-correction.
 They should thrive on autonomy, develop a sense of pride, self-respect, dignity and a strong bond among themselves."
 (Brooks 1995).